 None of this happens overnight though….
 It’s all part of the journey – which can sound cliched but it’s true.
 Sometimes it’s straightforward and easy, sometimes we get lost and sometimes we stop and take a break because we like the view or our vehicle breaks down and we have to stop.
 I’ve spent -and loved - years of running (especially longer distances), working in Marketing (20+ years) as well as being mum and mrs - and my vehicle has broken down quite a few times!
 And it all moulds us to who we are, and makes us ask and question, and there’s no lovelier place to do that than on a mat.

 I believe anybody can practice yoga, no matter age, ability, flexibility or gender.
-My teaching training course was 3 years (500 hours), am registered with Yoga Alliance UK and Independent Yoga Network.
+My teaching training course was 3 years (500 hours), since then, I've done an additional 500 hours training, am registered with Yoga Alliance UK and Independent Yoga Network.
 I am DBS checked and welcome Duke of Edinburgh Award students.
 My yoga classes are innovative, enjoyable and extremely beneficial to body and mind.
 I work with all age groups, from babies to the elderly, and also run a community class at Marble Hill Park once a week.